apoapse1/Librum-for-Skyrim-VR/README.md

 **Special Edition MCMs**

-1. **A Matter of Time** Head to _Presets_, and under _User Settings_, hit GO on Load user settings.
-If using the Director's Cut of PaperHUD, you will want to further customize the AmoT to your liking.
+1. **A Matter of Time** Head to _Presets_, and under _User Settings_, hit GO on Load user settings. *Note:* Not every UI option in the _Librum UI Customizer_ has a AMOT preset.
+You'll have to customize the mod yourself for the ones that don't.

 ## VR Configuration